 CruiseControl was important.
 It helped bring a best practice into reality, and its public nature encouraged adoption across the industry.
 It didn’t have a ton of responsibility: watch for changes in an application’s codebase and, if necessary, create a new build and run it through a suite of tests to verify that everything actually still works.

 While CruiseControl was a relatively simple tool, it represented a commitment to both software and chronological integrity.
 Soon, other contenders were sprouting up around the concept like daffodils.
 Hudson, another CI tool written in Java, was released in 2005 but didn’t really start to overtake CruiseControl until 2008.

-Then!
-As all good stories are wont to do, there was a Dramatic Dispute.
+That changed.
 Hudson’s author, Kohsuke Kawaguchi, had been working at Sun Microsystems, which Oracle purchased in 2010.
-Like CruiseControl, Hudson was free and open-source, so when Oracle announced its plans to trademark and commercialize it, the Hudson community fled the scene in 2011 under the new name of Jenkins which continues strong to this day.
+Like CruiseControl, Hudson was free and open-source, so when Oracle announced its plans to trademark and commercialize it, the Hudson community fled the scene in 2011 under the new name of Jenkins, which continues strong to this day.

 For a while, Facebook’s motto was “Move Fast and Break Things”.
 As the software industry has matured, engineers have realized that you can’t actually move that quickly if everything is breaking.
 That’s why Facebook changed its motto to “Move Fast With Stable Infra”.

-Continuous integration is the first step on that path.
-Catching problems before they get out of hand demonstrates a shift in the treatment of risk.
+Continuous integration is the first step on the path to balancing speed and stability.
+Catching problems before they get out of hand demonstrates a shift in how we think about risk.
 It’s the logical next step on the agile escalator, and the reason it’s an escalator in this metaphor is because the journey never ends.